 After 6 hours in Zagreb, I arrived at 11pm in Belgrade to an arrivals hall packed with everyone and (literally) their mothers.

-Getting into the city you have to make sure you won’t get fleeced so you either can take Bus 72 into the city or grab a taxi voucher at the stand before you step outside.
+Getting into the city presents a chance of getting fleeced; either take Bus 72 into the city or grab a taxi voucher at the stand before you step outside.
 It should be 1800 dinars for the city center.

-After checking into Hedonist Hostel, I headed around the corner and up Wine Art Rooftop to meet up with Ted and Belinda who were already there waiting for me.
+After checking into our accommodations at Hedonist Hostel, I headed around the corner to Wine Art Rooftop to meet up with Ted and Belinda who were already there waiting for me.

-After kicking back with some chilled wine and delicious finger food (duck polenta! risotto!), we headed out up north to explore the city at night and doing like the local do by trespassing closed public parks:
+After kicking back with some chilled wine and delicious finger food (duck polenta! risotto!), we headed out north to explore the city at night and doing what locals do, such as trespassing closed public parks:

 Need an impromptu face wash?
 Public fountains are everywhere.

-Whereas Zagreb felt platonic, Belgrade at night felt like a completely different story.
+Whereas Zagreb felt platonic, Belgrade at night felt like a hedonist den.

 After 2 hours of wandering, we then headed back from here and crashed at around 2am.

-By 2pm the group was fully assembled and we started back from the top, beginning with the northernpost of the Fortress by day, where the Sava and Danube rivers meet:
+The group was fully assembled by 2pm and we started back from the top, beginning with the northernmost of the Fortress by day where the Sava and Danube rivers meet:

 You can pay 50 dinars for an elevated look from one of the lookout towers:

-Go around the fortress from the northeastern entrances and you can find charming little Ruzica Church:
+Go around the fortress from the northeastern entrances and you can find charming tiny Ruzica Church:

 Keep walking around the north until you’re walking sound along the fortress’ western wall and you’ll reach Cathedral of the Holy Archangel Michael.
 It was closed for a wedding when we arrived.